hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 ---
 # A ProjectMaster Item
 ## One item to rule them all!
-* all projects are entered as items in a special collection, called VSim Project Masters
+* all Vsim projects are entered as items in a special collection, called VSim Project Masters
 * all other containers required by the VSim archive are derived from these master Items
 * a series of custom curation scripts make all the magic happen
 ---